When to visit Croatia? Croatia is Full of Life, 12 months a year. Find out which month is for you, depending on your personality.

 If you are looking to avoid the crowds and still enjoy the very best of Croatian beaches, there are places to go.
 But it might make more sense to visit Croatia in June or September if at all possible.

 For August, eat, sleep and repeat July.
 Music lovers will adore the Croatian coast in these peak summer months, as more and more festivals are popping up.
 The Guardian recently named Croatia as the new festival capital of Europe, and it is not hard to see why.
-Check out all the festivals happening in Croatia in 2019.
+It remains to be seen how things will develop regarding festivals in 2021, due to the pandemic.

 All day at the beach, all night at the party – a winning combination for the increasing number of young tourists who are discovering the magic of Croatia.
 But there is also plenty of cultural activity for the older generation, or for those looking for something other than partying.
 And not just on the coast.
 One of the most interesting cultural festivals in Croatia takes place in August, far from the Adriatic.
 Spancirfest in Varazdin is the largest street festival in Europe, with more than 400 events in the gorgeous Baroque old town in 10 days.
 Looking for a flavour of what to expect?
 This was my first visit a few years ago.